ridaarif98/metrics-webapp-capstone/README.md

 ## Acknowledgments

 - Microverse for giving me this chance
-- To my Morning Team and coding partners who kept my morale up!
+- To my morning team and coding partners who kept my morale up!
 - The amazing code reviewers for making me improve every day :thumbsup: